BertGoens/basketapp-webserver/README.md

 If we put Nginx in front of NodeJS we gain tremendous speed plus better security.

 ## Installing / Getting started
+Look at /install and follow the guide for your OS.

 Download, install and start the service
 ```bash
 # MacOS (Homebrew)